 I work at Birmingham Heartlands Hospital as a Specialist Neuromuscular Physiotherapist in the Regional Paediatric Neuromuscular Clinic.
 I undertake assessments and support the local physiotherapy teams with the treatment of our patients.
 I am involved in a number of national and international research studies for the treatment of DMD and SMA.

-After traveling the world for a year I then came back to England to work at Chelsea and Westminster hospital as a senior paediatric physiotherapist before relocating to Birmingham.
-Initially I worked for a year as a community physiotherapist both within the special needs schools and the child development centres.
-I then moved to Birmingham children’s hospital where I worked for 9 years and specialised in the field of neurology with a special interest in Neuromuscular.
-In 2017 I was appointed to my current role at Birmingham Heartlands Hospital as a Paediatric Neuromuscular Physiotherapist.
+After traveling the world for a year, I then came back to England to work at Chelsea and Westminster hospital as a Senior Paediatric Physiotherapist before relocating to Birmingham.
+Initially I worked for a year as a community physiotherapist, both within the special needs schools and the child development centres.
+I then moved to Birmingham Children’s Hospital where I worked for 9 years and specialised in the field of neurology, with a particular interest in neuromuscular.
+In 2017, I was appointed to my current role at Birmingham Heartlands Hospital, as a Paediatric Neuromuscular Physiotherapist.

 As the Paediatric Research Nurse for DMD and SMA, based at Birmingham Heartlands Hospital, part of the University Hospitals Birmingham NHS Foundation Trust, I am involved in the set-up, running and close down of clinical trials both commercial and academic for the DMD and SMA population.
 There are 3 Paediatric Research Nurses and a dedicated Data Manager that been providing high quality research for over 6 years.
 Our commercial trial profile has increased dramatically over the last 4 years and continues to do so.
 We pride ourselves on providing a welcoming and safe environment for the patients and their parents / caregivers.
 We are constantly striving to improve our research environment to ensure that the patients are comfortable and happy, with the aim of having a positive experience whilst enrolled on a research study.